muppet9010/Factorio-The-Factory-And-The-Factory/README.md

 Done v1:
  - ground (non water) map tiles are claimed by a team using a land claim marker (team tile). team tiles cost 1 copper to make.
- - you may only place all buildings and landmines on team tiles or unclaimed tiles. they will be blocked by the game on other team's tiles.
- - 2 new teams for the factories, each set to enemy with each other, but with a mutual cease fire. so can't interact with each others stuff, but won't automatically shoot each other.
- - breach team is allied to everyone including biters
+ - each team starts the game with a box of 100 team tiles
  - a team tile is crafted and is a selection tool item to draw the area you want to claim. allowing varying sized areas at a time. it will then claim the selected tiles as approperiate.
  - a team tile item has an alternative function that can pickup team tiles not in use.
+ - you may only place all buildings and landmines on team tiles or unclaimed tiles. they will be blocked by the game on other team's tiles.
  - placing buildings (not landmines) on unclaimed tiles will automatically place team tiles if you/storage has enough. otherwise the building will be returned to the player.
  - you can not remove land claim from under a building that needs it
  - you can not place a land claim on top of another teams land claim
  - power poles don't attach to other team (connections removed by mod)
+ - power poles can only be placed where their entire powered radius can have team tiles placed under them. on placing the power pole team tiles for their powered radius will be taken from the player and placed. otherwise the pole will be ripped up and returned.
+ - add a large wooden power pole with long wire reach, but no powered area. effectient for taking power across unclaimed land early on. (seperate mod, but as pre-req)
+ - 2 new teams for the factories, each set to enemy with each other, but with a mutual cease fire. so can't interact with each others stuff, but won't automatically shoot each other.
+ - breach team is allied to everyone including biters
  - players can change team via command or admins can move them via command
- - add a large wooden power pole with long wire reach, but no powered area. effectient for taking power across unclaimed land early on. (seperate mod, but as pre-req)
- - power poles can only be placed where their entire powered radius can have team tiles placed under them. on placing the power pole team tiles for their powered radius will be takne from the player and placed. otherwise the pole will be ripped up and returned.
- - start the game with a box of 100 land claims per team
+ - player permissions are limited so that default "player" team is like a spectator and breach can only shoot, not build.

 TODO v1: